Cajun cuisine: Primary favorites

 Boudin—a type of sausage made from pork, pork liver, rice, garlic, green onions and other spices.
 It is widely available by the link or pound from butcher shops.
 Boudin is typically stuffed in a natural casing and has a softer consistency than other, better-known sausage varieties.
 It is usually served with side dishes such as rice dressing, maque choux or bread.
 Boudin balls are commonly served in southern Louisiana restaurants and are made by taking the boudin out of the case and frying it in spherical form.

 Gumbo—High on the list of favorites of Cajun cooking are the soups called gumbos.
 Contrary to non-Cajun or Continental beliefs, gumbo does not mean simply "everything in the pot".
 Gumbo exemplifies the influence of French, Spanish, African and Native American food cultures on Cajun cuisine.

-There are two theories as to the etymological origins of the name.
-"Some believe that gumbo gets its name from the Choctaw word for filé powder, kombo; others suggest it’s taken from the West African Bantu name for okra, ki ngombo."
+The origins of the word gumbo are in West Africa.
+Kellersberger Vass lists kingumbo and tshingombo as the Bantu words for okra, while John Laudon of the University of Louisiana says the word gombo is a French word that came to the Western Hemisphere from West Africa, where okra was known as (ki) ngombo along much of the region's coast.

 Both filé and okra can be used as thickening agents in gumbo.
 Historically, large amounts of filé were added directly to the pot when okra was out of season.
 While a distinction between filé gumbo and okra gumbo is still held by some, many people enjoy putting filé in okra gumbo simply as a flavoring.
 Regardless of which is the dominant thickener, filé is also provided at the table and added to taste.

 Many claim that gumbo is a Cajun dish, but gumbo was established long before the Acadian arrival.

-Its early existence came via the early French Creole culture In New Orleans, Louisiana, where French, Spanish and Africans frequented and also influenced by later waves of Italian, German and Irish settlers.
+Its early existence came via the early French Creole culture in New Orleans, Louisiana, where French, Spanish and Africans frequented and also influenced by later waves of Italian, German and Irish settlers.